Mark Jennings, Executive Director

 Kathleen Fitzgibbons, Director of Development and External Relations

-Ms. Fitzgibbons joined Project FIND in 2017, serving as the organization's lead strategist for development activities and key relationship manager.
+Kathy began at Project FIND in 2017, serving as the organization's lead strategist for development activities and key relationship manager.
 She previously led fundraising and relationship building efforts as Executive Director of Visiting Health Service of Morris County and Director of Community Engagement for Family Promise; a national organization assisting homeless families.
 As a former Senior Policy Analyst, Kathy lobbied at the city, state and federal levels on budget and legislative issues impacting older adults and youth while at the Federation of Protestant Welfare Agencies (FPWA).
-Ms. Fitzgibbons also previously served as Program Director of Parker Jewish Institute's Caregiver Support Initiative assisting families whose loved ones have been afflicted with Alzheimer's disease and other forms of dementia.
-Ms. Fitzgibbons holds a B.S. in Public Administration from the University of Scranton, and a Master of Public Administration degree from Rutgers University.
+Kathy also previously served as Program Director of Parker Jewish Institute's Caregiver Support Initiative.
+In May 2022, Kathy was awarded a certificate in Planned Giving from the Philanthropic Planning Group of Greater New York (PPGGNY).
+She holds a B.S. in Public Administration from the University of Scranton, and a Master of Public Administration degree from Rutgers University.

 Deon Lewis, Controller